 ICBF's database runs on computers located in Highfield House and Shinagh House.
-The ICBF database is constantly undergoing development and upgrades in order to keep on top of the ever growing requirements associated with increased volumes of data, especially in the new era of genomics.
+The ICBF database is constantly undergoing development and upgrades in order to keep on top of the ever growing requirements associated with increased volumes of data, especially in the era of genomics and big data.